Uproar continues in Peru after ex-president is pardoned

 - Alberto Fujimori was serving 25 years for human rights abuses

-(CNN)Peruvians, angered at the pardoning of ailing former President Alberto Fujimori, took to the streets of the capital, Lima, for a second night to protest the decision to release him from prison.
+(CNN)Hundreds of angry Peruvians packed streets for a second night to protest the release of ailing former President Alberto Fujimori from prison.

-Chanting "traitor" and "the pardon has got to go," opponents of the ex-leader continued their protest night outside the clinic where the former leader is currently being treated.
+Chanting "traitor" and "the pardon has got to go," opponents of Fujimori continued their demonstration outside the Lima clinic where the former leader is currently being treated.

 Until his release Sunday, Fujimori was serving a 25-year prison sentence for human rights abuses.
-The son of Japanese immigrants, he served as Peru's leader for a decade, from 1990 to 2000.
+The son of Japanese immigrants, he served as Peru's leader from 1990 to 2000.

 Protesters clashed with police Monday as authorities attempted to quell the demonstration with tear gas canisters thrown at the crowd.